aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 Ready to go after a browser refresh.
 You see the URL for the new repository that you've created using the assignment.
 ```

-- Now that you've accepted the assignment, it is time to get to work! **Browse to your assignment repo.** You can **synch fork** to make sure that you have latest assignment.
+- Now that you've accepted the assignment, it is time to get to work! **Browse to your assignment repo.**

+I have created a Youtube video that shows you some of the basics of how a repo works: <https://www.youtube.com/watch?v=MOevORafn-g>.

+This assignment repo is your own, personal copy of the assignment.
+All of your work for that particular assignment is going to be stored in that folder on Github.
+But, I might go and update the assignment!
+What happens to your copy?
+You can **synch fork** to make sure that you have latest assignment.
 There will be a message at the top of the repo if you are out of synch.

 ```{figure} ../images/22-assignment-repo.png